w3c/sync-media-pub/src/pages/explainer.md

 ### Customized version of existing language

 #### Pros
-Take advantage of what exists
+* Take advantage of what exists
-Add what's missing
+* Add what's missing

 #### Cons
+* Inherit complexity of existing language
-Risk of seeming hacky
+* Risk of additions being short-sighted

+## Technology Selection

+The final conclusion is to create a custom specification that draws heavily on SMIL.
+Given the success of SMIL with EPUB Media Overlays, it makes sense to continue down this path.
+And given that SMIL has not had a refresh for the modern web platform, we anticipate extending it with some customizations to fill these gaps.

+Choosing a serialization format (e.g. XML or JSON) was not part of this selection process, as the Synchronized Media for Publications CG felt [it is more desireable to define a model first](https://lists.w3.org/Archives/Public/public-sync-media-pub/2020Jul/0005.html) before deciding on one or multiple serializations.